Winter 2025/26: How Home Care Providers Can Strengthen Hospital Discharge Capacity

 🧩 Thread It Through Your Whole Bid (Not Just “Discharge”)

 • Workforce & training: rapid-response induction, observation sign-offs, reablement skills, eMAR competency, lone-working safety.
-Add completion and observed competence rates.
+Include completion and observed competence rates.

-• Safeguarding: MCA, decision-specific consent, least-restrictive practice, escalation for concerns, reflective learning loops.
+• Safeguarding: MCA, decision-specific consent, least-restrictive practice, escalation for concerns, reflective learning loops that translate into changed practice.

-• Quality governance: first-week audit, incident trend reviews, dashboard (speed, continuity, readmissions, step-downs).
+• Quality governance: first-week audit, incident trend reviews, dashboard (speed, continuity, readmissions, step-downs) and action tracking to closure.

-• Continuity: patch-based rotas, buddy coverage, “known carer” thresholds and performance.
+• Continuity: patch-based rotas, buddy coverage, “known carer” thresholds and what you do when continuity dips.

-• Social value: local recruitment pipelines, apprenticeships, returners, partnerships with FE and job centres.
+• Social value: local recruitment pipelines, apprenticeships, returners, partnerships with FE and job centres (positioned as workforce resilience, not just community benefit).

 📐 A Reusable 5-Part Answer Framework (Copy/Paste)